 - In a small bowl, whisk together the olive oil, lemon juice, lime juice, salt, chili powder, black pepper, thyme and cayenne until emulsified.
 Drizzle mixture over salad mixture and toss to coat.
 Cover and chill for at least two hours.

+You get the idea.
 I also enjoy this salad served warm rather than chilled.